apollographql/rover/docs/source/subgraphs.md

 > You can omit `@` and the variant name.
 If you do, Rover publishes the schema to the default variant, named `current`.

-If the graph exists in the graph registry, but the variant does not, a new variant will be created on publish.
+If the graph exists in the graph registry but the variant does _not_, a new variant is created on publish.

 Options include: